 The Biggest Red Flag I Found

-Two links did work however.
-In his article he was naming, Diaxagte as a company that had signed up to accept Dagcoins as payment for it services.
+Two links did work though.
+In the article, the author talked about Diaxagte, a company that had signed up to accept Dagcoins as a way to pay for its services.

-His article said “They are a luxury car company that does tours with Ferrari’s and Lamborghini’s” at about $8,500 US. for a spin around town.
-I went to the link and look what I found.
-Pic below.
+The article talks about Diaxagate as a “luxury car company that does tours with Ferrari’s and Lamborghini’s” at about $8,500 U.S. for a spin around town.
+I followed the link and found the Pic below.

-Part of the company’s promotion was they export to Russia, South Korea, North Korea, Mongolia, Yugara and other countries.
+Part of Dixagte’s promotion is to export paint to Russia, South Korea, North Korea, Mongolia, Yugara and other countries.

-Where the hell Yugara is I have no idea, I might goggle it later.
-But it is hard to imagine North Korea having a swag of Dagcoins to pay for paint, or some North Koreans are visiting China and want a spin around town in a Lambo or Ferrari .
+Where the hell Yugara is I have no idea, I might Goggle it later.
+But it’s hard to imagine North Korea having a swag of Dagcoins to pay for paint, or (even more unlikely), some North Koreans deciding to visit China for a fun weekend and taking a spin around Beijing in a Lambo or Ferrari.

-The other link that worked was www.swipex.com which is the “Official Trading Company” for Dagcoin, which I have mentioned above.
-So far as I could make out, the only crypto’s they have to trade, are Bitcoin and Dagcoin.
+The other link that worked was www.swipex.com which is the “Official Trading Company” for Dagcoin.
+I have mentioned SwipeX above.
+So far as I could make out, the only cryptos they trade are Bitcoin and Dagcoin.